yennanliu/airflow-ubuntu-dev/README.md

 # airflow-heroku-dev

 > Demo how to `deploy an Airflow app to Heroku cloud`.
-The main idea is : start from local airflow server running, python packages installation, DB configuration (connect to Airflow), integrate with Tavis CI, make the processes all integrated and automative : testing(dev), docker push (dev), and airflow Heroku deployment (only if all checks passed).
+The main idea is : start from local airflow server running, python packages installation, DB configuration (connect to Airflow), integrate with Travis CI, make the processes all integrated and automative : testing(dev), docker push (dev), and airflow Heroku deployment (if and only if all checks passed).
 For more data infra/ETL development ideas, please visit :

 * Daas (Data as a service) repo :  [Data infra build](https://github.com/yennanliu/data_infra_repo) -> [ETL build](https://github.com/yennanliu/XJob) -> [DS application demo](https://github.com/yennanliu/analysis)